nayrnet/domoticz-htc/README.md

 # Node AVR Controller

 This program communicates with my tv via rs232 and with my audio receiver via TCP-Socket.
-Volume/Mute/Power/Default input are all provided by a PowerMate USB Knob and it syncs up with my Home Automation platform.
+Volume/Mute/Power/Default input are all provided by a PowerMate USB Knob and it syncs up with my Home Automation platform via MQTT.

 This relieves me of a universal remote, each device has its own remote/gamepad and the PowerMate provides the missing functionality.
 The Nexus player is the primary device/remote and it has custom software to provide input changes and other functions missing on the bluetooth Android remote.